sriramab/gamamanual/WikiOnly/NewVersionChanges.md

+# Java version

+Due to changes in the libraries used by GAMA 1.7, this version now **requires JDK/JVM 1.8** to run.

 # Changes between 1.6.1 and 1.7 that can influence the dynamics of models

 * Initialization order between the initialization of variables and the execution of the `init` block in grids